-IVF is available to heterosexual couples who have been unable to fall pregnant naturally.
+- Heterosexual couples who have been unable to fall pregnant naturally.
 Usually, prior to trying IVF the couple will have tried other fertility treatments.

-IVF is also available to lesbian couples and single women, there needs to be a sperm donor which may be someone known to the couple or woman, an Australian donor or an International Donor.
-Laws vary from state to state and can also vary depending on how you access or purchase donor sperm.
+In the instance of lesbian couples and single women, there needs to be a sperm donor.
+This may be someone known to the couple or woman, an Australian donor or an International Donor.
+Laws on sperm donation vary from each state.

-Any couples or individuals undertaking IVF are counselled on their options and the processes involved which can be lengthy and expensive – sometimes up to $10,000 per treatment cycle (rebates are available depending on individual circumstances).
+Any couples or individuals undertaking IVF are counselled on their options and the processes involved which can be lengthy and expensive.
+Sometimes up to $10,000 per treatment cycle.
+Rebates are available depending on individual circumstances.

 There is no hard and fast rule about when is the right time to seek fertility treatment and it always pays to speak to your healthcare provider if you can any worries or doubt.
 However, for those couples that have been unsuccessful with falling pregnant naturally, the general rule of thumb is that you should seek medical advice after 12 months of trying to fall pregnant without success if you’re under 35, and after 6 months if you’re over 35.

-Assisted conception is a broad-term that encompasses a whole range of treatments – essentially, it’s any method that helps overcome fertility issues in order to become pregnant.
+Assisted conception is a broad-term that encompasses a whole range of treatments.
+Essentially, it’s any method that helps overcome fertility issues in order to become pregnant.

 And there are many more…

-Surrogacy is an alternative pathway to pregnancy that is available for both heterosexual and same-sex couples as well as individuals.
-Thanks to celebrities such as Kim Kardashian and Kayne West have had their last two babies Chicago and Psalm via surrogate, surrogacy has become more widely discussed and accepted as a viable pathway to parenthood.
+Surrogacy has become more widely discussed and accepted as a viable pathway to parenthood.
+Thanks to celebrities such as Kim Kardashian and Kayne West have had their last two babies Chicago and Psalm via surrogate.

-The West’s have used surrogacy as Kim reportedly had several complications with her first two pregnancies including pre-eclampsia and a condition whereby the placenta does not detach itself from the uterine wall after birth – both which can be potentially life-threatening for the mother.
+As an example, the West’s used surrogacy as Kim reportedly had several complications with her first two pregnancies.
+These were pre-eclampsia, and a condition whereby the placenta does not detach itself from the uterine wall after birth.
+These both can be potentially life-threatening for the mother.

 In the case of heterosexual couples, the surrogate has an embryo implanted via IVF using the egg and sperm of the couple.
 For gay couples the egg is usually donated and the sperm from one father is used – but there are so many different variations.

-I think it is truly incredible to consider what is possible with these types of treatments and options!
+I think it is truly incredible to consider what is possible with these types of treatments!
 It blows me away.